Mill Race Bridge

 Mill Race Bridge is a historic structure located northwest of Eldorado, Iowa, United States.
 It spans the Turkey River for 120 ft.
 Its name is derived from its location near a riverside mill.
 Horace E. Horton, a civil engineer from Minneapolis, had designed wagon bridges for Fayette County in the 1880s.
 When he joined the Chicago Bridge & Iron Company late in the decade, he took the county with him as a client.
 Chicago Bridge & Iron was responsible for providing the county's bridges in the 1890s.
-This bridge was completed about 1892, but its concrete abutments are not original.
-While it remains in place, but it has been replaced by a newer span.
+This bridge was completed about 1892.
+Its current concrete abutments are not original.
+While it remains in its original location, the roadway was redirected and a modern bridge was constructed 130 feet to the East.
 The Mill Race Bridge was listed on the National Register of Historic Places in 1998.